wso2/docs-mi/en/docs/reference/connectors/microsoft-azure-storage-connector/2.x/microsoft-azure-storage-connector-example.md

 8. Follow the same steps to create the next API resource, `/addblob`.
 This API resource will retrieve information about the blob from the incoming HTTP POST request, such as the container name, blob name, and the file content, and upload it to Microsoft Azure Storage.

-9. Next, add the `uploadBlob` operation from the **Externals** tab using the newly created connection.
+9. Next, add the `uploadBlob` operation from the **Externals** tab using the created connection.
 In the properties view, provide the following expressions for the below properties:
     - Container Name - json-eval($.containerName)
     - Blob name - json-eval($.fileName)
     - Content Type - json-eval($.contentType)